- “We don’t connect like we used to…”

 Changing your marriage habits and patterns to create a stronger bond is a pretty simple idea.
 However, since 75% – 90% of what we do with our relationship partner every day runs on auto-pilot (are habits) it’s a very powerful idea.

 But yes, there’s a catch.
-Habits automatically resist change.
+Habits don’t like being changed.
 After all, that’s what habits are… behaviors, responses, and even thoughts or emotions our brains depend on as ‘short cuts’ for going into action automatically – without needing thought or decision-making.

-Relationship Counseling helps you ‘cut through the clutter and confusion’ and identify what shifts in your relationship will allow you to move from conflict to connection.
-Counseling guides you to align your brain and thinking in order to create and implement new habits more easily.
+Relationship Counseling helps you ‘cut through the clutter and confusion’ and identify what shifts in the patterns of your relationship will allow you to move from conflict to connection.
+Counseling guides you to watch and change your thinking in order to create and implement new habits more easily.

 Of course, the assistance from a Relationship Therapist to have a fulfilling marriage isn’t only about changing habits.